paulm17/mlx-rs/README.md

 Output:
 - JSON logs under `logs/`
-- terminal table with TTFT, tokens/sec, tokens, total time
+- terminal table with TTFT, tokens/sec, decode TPS, tokens, total time, and comparability flags

+Aligned benchmark notes:
+- Python and Rust are both exercised through the streaming path.
+- The harness records stop reason and comparability metadata, so token-count or stop-condition mismatches are explicit in the output.
+- For model-specific debugging, use:
+  - `src/bin/generate.rs` with `--dump-json-out`
+  - `src/bin/generate_diag.rs`
+  - `scripts/generate_python.py`
+  - `scripts/compare_generation_dumps.py`

 ## Engineering Principles in This Repo